 Comment

-Sheila & Sue will be in residence at UAL: Wimbledon (AG07) from Monday 12 until Thursday 15 February, working on their next collaborative 'show & tell' art-work, Atmospheric Forces - currently imagined as a performance / event which explores atmosphere and the environment in a variety of ways.
+Sheila & Sue will be in residence at Somerset Earth Sciences Centre from Monday 8 until Friday 12 April, working on their next collaborative 'show & tell' art-work, Atmospheric Forces - currently imagined as a performance / event which explores atmosphere and the environment in a variety of ways.

-This is the first of four residencies they are doing in 2024.
+This is the second of four residencies they are doing in 2024.

 Atmospheric Forces was first developed in 2020 with support from University of Reading’s 'Work in Progress’ a joint project between Reading’s Department of Film, Theatre & Television and South Street Arts.
 This second and final stage of making of the work is funded by Arts Council England.